 Truck accidents should not be viewed as car accidents with bigger vehicles.
 The Federal Motor Carrier Safety Regulations establish rules for commercial vehicles which can differ and can be more stringent than the rules of the road for ordinary drivers.
 Such regulations must be considered in determining whether the driver and/or motor carrier was negligent in causing the collision.

-Although accident scene investigation and documentation is usually the most urgent aspect of a truck crash case, another hurdle will likely be the drivers’ commercial relationship to the carrier and / or the injured party.
-For example, a passenger in a truck may not be a co-employee and the driver / carrier may not be protected by workers’ compensation immunity laws.
+Although accident scene investigation and documentation is usually the most urgent aspect of a truck crash case, another hurdle will likely be the drivers’ commercial relationship to the carrier and/or the injured party.
+For example, a passenger in a truck may not be a co-employee and the driver/carrier may not be protected by workers? compensation immunity laws.
 The motor carrier may consider the driver an independent contractor which may limit available insurance coverage or assets.
-Even where the relationship may be one of independent contractor on paper, the indicia of control, including potentially the DOT number being used or the ownership of the vehicle, could give rise to a finding of an employer / employee relationship or vicarious liability even where an employee / employer relationship does not exist.
+Even where the relationship may be one of an independent contractor on paper, the indicia of control, including potentially the DOT number being used or the ownership of the vehicle, could give rise to a finding of an employer/employee relationship or vicarious liability even where an employee/employer relationship does not exist.
 See Kavanaugh v.
 Trustees of Boston University, 440 Mass.
 195, 198 (2003); Peters v.
 Haymarket Leasing, 64 Mass.
 App.
 Ct.
 767 (2005); Restatement (Second) of Agency Section 220 (2).

 Because of the size and weight of the vehicles involved, truck accidents often cause catastrophic injuries.
 Whenever possible, an attorney must be able to launch his or her investigation quickly and gather information while evidence is still fresh.